sourceduty/Popular_Perfection/README.md

 - Collecting and compiling features detected in Python code files to create a perfect_Python_code file.

 - Collecting and compiling features detected in house images to build a perfect_house_concept image.

+- AI could generate a Standard Human model.

+- AI could generate a yearly Standard Report for the perfect models as popularized by society each year.

 ***
 🛈 This information is free and open-source; anyone can redistribute it and/or modify.